 In terms of touristy attractions in Raja Ampat, the top of Pianemo Island is pretty much it.
 People visiting Raja Ampat (mostly locals from other parts of Indonesia and the occasional traveler off the beaten path) flock to this location to climb the 300+ stairs to the top for a simply breathtaking view.

 The viewpoint is a wooden platform from which you can see dozens of little islands sitting peacefully in the clear, turquoise waters.
-Take in the sights of empty beaches, expansive ocean and greenery that covers it all and you’ll realize why Raja Amapt is one of the most miraculous places on earth.
+Take in the sights of empty beaches, expansive ocean, and greenery that covers it all and you’ll realize why Raja Ampat is one of the most miraculous places on earth.